 At the University of Tokyo, computational biologist Michiaki Hamada isn’t too concerned about those error rates.
 “In my opinion, these high error rates do not raise serious issues, because most of the errors can be corrected by using short reads with low error rates, such as those produced by Illumina sequencers,” he says.

-In a recent study, Hamada and his team developed a read simulator, called PBSIM, which captures the key features of PacBio reads.
+In a study, Hamada and his team developed a read simulator, called PBSIM, which captures the key features of PacBio reads.
 “Our long-term research goal is to develop a de novo assembler for long reads produced by, for example, PacBio sequencers,” says Hamada.
 “But there was no available simulator that targeted the specific generation of PacBio libraries.”

 As reported last year in Bioinformatics (4), Hamada and his team used PBSIM to analyze 13 PacBio datasets.
 After conducting hybrid error correction and assembly tests for PacBio reads, they found that extensive assembly results can be obtained with a continuous long-read coverage depth of at least 15, in combination with a circular consensus sequencing coverage depth of at least 30.
 “PBSIM can be used not only in evaluating assemblers for PacBio sequencers, but also in experimental design for sequencing,” says Hamada.

 In the end, because these gaps in reference genomes could contain genes involved with disease, capitalizing on long-read technology can make a big impact in the clinical realm.
 For example, in their study, Arnold and colleagues identified a region that might be involved in cancer development.
 “There was evidence for that gene that came out of earlier RNA sequence data, but this didn’t appear in the reference genome, so anyone who was doing resequencing studies wouldn’t see it,” says Arnold.
 “The more complete the reference library is, the better your ability to use this data in a positive fashion.”